ScriptTiger/goIP/README.md

 `go get github.com/ScriptTiger/goIP`
 Then just `import "github.com/ScriptTiger/goIP"` and call `goIP.NewIP(<IP>[/<prefix length>])` to get started.

-Please refer to the dev package docs and reference implementation for more details and ideas on how to integrate Mixer in G into your project.
+Please refer to the dev package docs and reference implementation for more details and ideas on how to integrate goIP into your project.

 Dev package docs:
 https://pkg.go.dev/github.com/ScriptTiger/goIP